 • Assess noise immissions against TA Lärm and vibrations against DIN 4150 in case of complaints.

-• Train staff on emission limits, incident reporting under § 31 BImSchG and maintenance duties.
+• Train staff on emission limits, authority notification under § 31 BImSchG and maintenance duties.

 • Liaise with the immission control authority and accompany on-site inspections under § 52 BImSchG.